AdobeDocs/experience-manager-core-components.en/help/email/components/experience-fragment.md

 ## Configure Dialog {#configure-dialog}

-The configure dialog allows the content author to select the experience fragment variation that should be rendered in the content.
+The configure dialog allows the content author to select the Experience Fragment variation that should be rendered in the content.

 ![Email Experience Fragment Component's edit dialog](/help/email/assets/email-experience-fragment-edit.png)

-Use the **Open Selection Dialog** button to open the component selector to choose which experience fragment component variation to add to the content page.
+Use the **Open Selection Dialog** button to open the component selector to choose which Experience Fragment component variation to add to the content page.

-If you add the Email Experience Fragment Component to a template, note that it will be automatically localized provided that the Experience Fragments are localized, so what is rendered on the page may vary from the component you explicitly select.
+If you add the Email Experience Fragment Component to a template, it will be automatically localized provided that the Experience Fragments are localized, so what is rendered on the page may vary from the component you explicitly select.
 [See the example above](#example) for more information.

 You can also define an **ID**.
-This option allows to control the unique identifier of the component in the HTM.
+This option allows controlling the unique identifier of the component in the HTM.

 * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting content.
 * If an ID is specified, it is the responsibility of the author to make sure that it is unique.